-Participation refers participants' to involvement in policy design, investment, and management decisions that affect local communities as well as ownership (Khalkheili and Zamani, 2009).
-Participation governance, stakeholders in development, and management leads to sustainability, reduced public expenditures, improved water efficiency, availability, equity, and effective service provision (World Bank, 2020; Hussain et al., 2021).
+Participation refers to participants' involvement in policy design, investment, and management decisions that affect local communities as well as ownership (Khalkheili and Zamani, 2009).
+Participation stakeholders in governance, development, and management leads to sustainability, reduced public expenditures, efficiency, improved water availability, equity, and effective service provision (World Bank, 2020; Hussain et al., 2021).
 The provision and transfer of maintenance responsibilities, the upgrading of irrigation structures, and cost recovery increased water availability and agricultural productivity (Riaz and Ashfaq, 2019; Ahmad et al., 2020).
 Farmers' attitudes toward irrigation structure participation are positively influenced by their level of education, land ownership, and operational land holdings (Khalkheili and Zamani, 2009; Agidew and Singh, 2018).